Aristeo Benavídez

 Aristeo Benavídez (12 February 1927 - 7 January 2019) was an Argentine alpine skier.
 He competed in the men's downhill at the 1952 Winter Olympics.

 Benavidez first began skiing after he and his brother, Emilio, saw a poster advertising a skiing competition at Cerro Otto.
 Although the two initially registered because of the promise of cake and chocolate at the finish line, Benavidez ultimately won the competition and was awarded a pair of skis.
 After training at Cerro Otto, he later left to work as an instructor at Cerro Catedral.
-He was additionally an avid mountaineer, being apart of Club Andino Bariloche for over 70 years.
+He was additionally an avid mountaineer, being a part of Club Andino Bariloche for over 70 years.